Noctis/kickstart/UPGRADING.md

 This document talks about upgrading between different versions of Kickstart.

-## From 1.4.2 to 2.0.0
+## From 1.4.2 to 2.0.3

 Starting with version 2.0, Kickstart has been split into two packages - the system and user parts.
 That means that some files were moved to a different location, while some were changed.

-Upgrade process from `1.4.2` to `2.0.0` is pretty straightforward, but there are a couple of files that need to be modified by hand, i.e. it's not possible to just copy over their contents from the `2.0.0` branch.
+Upgrade process from `1.4.2` to `2.0.3` is pretty straightforward, but there are a couple of files that need to be modified by hand, i.e. it's not possible to just copy over their contents from the `2.0.3` branch.

 ### Dependencies

 * Remove the reference to the `git@bitbucket.org:NoctisPL/database-lib.git` repository in `composer.json`.
-* Run the following command to remove some packages:
+* Run the following commands to remove packages:
   ```shell
   composer remove \
   ext-pdo \